A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: The Graphical Multi-fidelity Gaussian Process model

-For inference on model parameters, we employ a straight-forward extension of the maximum likelihood approach in \cite{LeGratiet_2014}, which accounts for uncertainties in regression and correlation parameters within a universal co-kriging framework.
-Details on this approach can be found in \cite{LeGratiet_2014}.
-In particular, our implementation of the r-GMGP model is built upon the R package \texttt{MuFiCokriging} \citep{R_MFCK} for this paper, which is available on CRAN.
+For inference on model parameters, we employ a straight-forward extension of the maximum likelihood approach in \cite{LeGratiet_2014}, which accounts for uncertainties in regression and dependency parameters within a universal co-kriging framework.
+Details can be found in \cite{LeGratiet_2014}.
+In particular, our implementation of r-GMGP is built upon the R package \texttt{MuFiCokriging} \citep{R_MFCK} for this paper, which is available on CRAN.
+If fully Bayesian inference is desired on such parameters, one can adapt the Monte Carlo approach in \cite{konomi2021bayesian}.

+\cbl{Finally, we note that while the above formulation presumes independence over source nodes, there may be situations where prior information suggests some correlation may be preferable between these nodes.
+In such cases, one may adopt correlated GP priors over source nodes, then use the original GMGP without recursive updates.}